T3-InfoSec/mooncake/README.md

 ### 1. Add the Mooncake Module as a Dependency
 In the host app’s `pubspec.yaml`:

-1. Add the `Mooncake` module as a dependency using either:
+1. Add the `x` module as a dependency using either:
    - **Local path**: Point to the location where the Mooncake module is located.
    - **Git repository**: If hosted on a version control system, provide the URL and branch.